Ceudan/Car-Racing/README.md

 | (50)        | LeakyRelu                      |
 | (3)         | Identity                       |
 ### Proximal Policy Optimization
+#### Action Space
+For PPO we split the action space into 2 independantly controlled policies.
+That is, we have 1 actor critic netowrk controlling steering, and another identically structured model controlling gas and braking.
+This is a novel technique that we never encountered.
+Training was done by first training the steering network, with the speed controlled by the basic deterministic rules used for DQN.
+Then, we fixed the steering network, and trained the thrust network.
+Both networks used the beta distribution, which corresponds nicely with our 1 dimensional bounded action space.
+Additionally, networks were trained by stochastically sampling actions, while in testing we deterministically used the mean of the distributions for increased stability.
+Note that it is nearly impossible to train distributions by sampling the mean due to the lack of variance in explored actions.

+#### Training Setup
+PPO architecture was inspired by [[5]](https://github.com/jperod/AI-self-driving-race-car-Deep-Reinforcement-Learning/blob/master/SI_Final_Project.pdf) and [[6]](https://arxiv.org/pdf/2111.02202.pdf) respectively.
+Our model is likely overparamaterized since we simplified the action space and no longer pass in stacked frames.
+However we kept their structure for ease of comparison.

 Input = preprocessed image<br/>Output = beta distribution parameters and state value<br/> Note that the fully connected layers diverge.
 | Input Shape | Function                |
 |-------------|--------------------------------|